 - Physical development

 - Creative development

-Throughout the Foundation Stage, the children work towards a range of early learning goals in six areas:
+Throughout the Foundation Stage, the children work towards a range of early learning goals in seven areas:

 The Importance of Play